 The story of Feathered Friends' earliest days are tied up with the history of another Seattle-area classic pioneer, that being Early Winters (EW), with whom the young FF actually shared retail space.
 Peter writes: "...and later Bill [Nikolai, one of the founders of EW] invited us to move into a storefront space on Lower Queen Anne and join what he informally called The Alpine Guild.
 Carla Firey joined with her packs, and Crescent Down Works with her vests."

-Peter writes, "The American flag bag was
+Peter writes, "The American flag bag was created for the

-in the fair didn't really result in many sales or much recognition,
+the fair didn't really result in many sales or much recognition,

 but it did result in several other semi-absurd creations such